MapsPeople/docs/src/android/v3/getting-started/new-project.md

 We recommend using Android Studio for using this tutorial.
 Read how to set it up here: [Installing Android Studio](https://developer.android.com/studio/install)

-If you do not have a Android device, you can setup an emulator through Android studio, you can see how to do this here: [Setting up Android emulator](https://developer.android.com/studio/run/emulator).
+If you do not have a Android device, you can setup an emulator through Android studio.
+You can see how to do that here: [Setting up Android emulator](https://developer.android.com/studio/run/emulator).

 If you already have a Android device make sure to enable developer mode and USB debugging.
 Read about this here [Enable USB debugging](https://developer.android.com/studio/debug/dev-options#enable)